 - reach (v.)

-- Old English ræcan "to extend, hold forth," also "to succeed in touching," from West Germanic *raikjan "stretch out the hand" (cf. Old Frisian reka, Middle Dutch reiken), from Proto-Germanic *raikijanau, perhaps from PIE root *reig- "to stretch out" (cf. Sanskrit rjyati "he stretches himself," riag "torture" (by racking); Greek oregein "to reach, extend;" Lithuanian raizius "to stretch oneself;" Old Irish rigim "I stretch"), related to base *reg- "to rule, to lead straight, to put right" (see regal).
+- Old English ræcan, reccan "reach out, stretch out, extend, hold forth," also "succeed in touching, succeed in striking; address, speak to," also "offer, present, give, grant," from West Germanic *raikjan "stretch out the hand" (cf. Old Frisian reka, Middle Dutch reiken, Dutch reiken, Old High German and German reichen), from Proto-Germanic *raikijanau, perhaps from PIE root *reig- "to stretch out" (cf. Sanskrit rjyati "he stretches himself," riag "torture" (by racking); Greek oregein "to reach, extend;" Lithuanian raižius "to stretch oneself;" Old Irish rigim "I stretch").

 Shakespeare uses the now-obsolete past tense form raught (Old English ræhte).
 Meaning "arrive at" is early 14c.; that of "succeed in influencing" is from 1660s.
 Related: Reached; reaching.
 Reach-me-down "ready-made" (of clothes) is recorded from 1862, from notion of being on the rack in a finished state.